-The OSB breed standard is key when selecting Oxford Sandy and Black pigs to register for breeding it is vital that the underlines are correct -, particularly with boars.
-Selection should go by underline (14 evenly spaced teats for boars with six of these in front of the sheath).
-Gilts can have 12 evenly spaced teats but we should be aiming for 14.
+The Oxford Sandy and Black breed standard is key when selecting Oxford Sandy and Black pigs for breeding, it is vital that the underlines are correct -, particularly with boars.
+Selection should go by underline, Boars must have 14 evenly spaced teats with six in front of the sheath and four behind.
+Gilts are to have 14 or more evenly spaced teats, but we are now seeing sows with 16 which is fantastic.
 The shape and overall conformation are also very important followed lastly by markings.
-It is no good picking a pig to register because it is pretty – they must be correct.
-Our breed reps – David Aldous and Jane Mathews are always happy to help and advice if you are unsure.
+It is no good picking a pig because it is pretty – they must be correct.

 BOARS: testicles should be highly placed feel nice and firm with no lumps or not spongy to the touch.
 They should have four evenly placed teats before the shaft.
 A few white hairs are allowed.
 You can also have TOO MUCH BLACK.